gpuweb/gpuweb/proposals/bindless.md

 This means that **`GPUBindGroups/GPUResourceTables` set in an encoder cannot have their underlying API object replaced before submit.**

 Other constraints from (some) underlying APIs are that bindings can only be updated on the device timeline, and that updates must not race with potential uses of these bindings by the GPU.
-Thi means that **Bindings cannot be overwritten before `onSubmittedWorkDone` since the last time they were visible on the queue timeline**.
+This means that **Bindings cannot be overwritten before `onSubmittedWorkDone` since the last time they were visible on the queue timeline**.

 ## Proposal